 - Associate of arts: An AA is considered to be the first two years of a bachelor’s degree.
 More liberal arts subjects are covered when you study for your associate of arts degree.
 Marketing, criminal justice, early childhood education, fashion merchandising, or design are all part of your degree options.

-- Additionally, community college gives you the chance to learn new skills if you’re already satisfied with your career choice but want to expand on it.
+- Learning and building upon your education if you're already satisfied with your career choice but would like to expand on it.

 Reference and more reading: